Autobiographical sketch (Haydn)

 The Autobiographical sketch (1776) of Joseph Haydn is the only autobiographical document that was ever prepared by this composer.
-Haydn wrote the sketch, which is about two pages long, when he was 44 at the request, relayed to him by a chain of two mutual acquaintances, of Ignaz de Luca, who was preparing a volume of brief biographies of Austrian luminaries, Das gelehrte Oesterreich ("Learned Austria").
+Haydn wrote the sketch, which is about two pages long, when he was 44.
+He was answering a request, relayed to him by a chain of two mutual acquaintances, from Ignaz de Luca, who was preparing a volume of brief biographies of Austrian luminaries, Das gelehrte Oesterreich ("Learned Austria").
 The sketch was published in 1778, in Volume 1, Part 3 of that work.

 Content

 The sketch begins with a brief account of the first 29 years of Haydn's life.
 He mentions his early home life in Rohrau, his early education in Hainburg, his subsequent career as a choirboy in Vienna, his struggles during eight years of freelance work and his appointments as Kapellmeister, first with Count Morzin and then with the hugely wealthy Esterházy family.

 Having related his rise to career success, Haydn says nothing at all of the years 1761 to 1776 that spent working in the Esterházy court, but he concludes his narrative with a declaration of loyalty to his employer: